stephenb/sendgrid/README.md

 Using the sendgrid Gem
 ----------------------

-If you do not already have an ActionMailer class up and running, then check out [this guide.](http://guides.rubyonrails.org/action_mailer_basics.html#walkthrough-to-generating-a-mailer)

-1) add the following line within your mailer class:

-    include SendGrid

-2) customize your sendgrid settings:

-There are 2 main types of settings
+There are 2 main types of settings:

 * Category settings
 * Enable/disable settings